 Characterized by decreased pulmonary compliance (increased lung stiffness).
-Airway resistance is typically unaffected by the disease, but may be increased if the simulation supposes the patient is intubated.
+Airway resistance is typically unaffected by the disease but may be increased in cases like pneumonia and edema when associated with increased pulmonary secretions, or if the simulation supposes the patient is intubated.